ManideepMuddagowni/TravelloFoodie---Your-Guide-Chatbot/README.md

-# TravelloFoodie - Your Guide - Chatbot with Web Scraping and Conversational Retrieval
+## 🌟 TravelloFoodie - Your Guide Chatbot 🌟
+Developed a Generative AI-powered travel chatbot for my travel website for retrieving and presenting website information using web scraping and conversational AI for dynamic and interactive user experiences
+---
 ### This solution is built using completely open-source technologies
 ---
-## 🌟 TravelloFoodie - Your Guide Chatbot 🌟
-Developed a Generative AI-powered travel chatbot for my travel website for retrieving and presenting website information using web scraping and conversational AI for dynamic and interactive user experiences

 ## 🛠️ Core Functionality
 - 🌐 Website Scraping: Extracts internal links and content from a specified website.
 - 🤖 Conversational AI: Provides intelligent, context-aware responses to user queries.